MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/New-MgBetaGroupEventInstanceExtension.md

 Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.
 You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.
 The table in the Permissions section lists the resources that support open extensions.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgGroupEventInstanceExtension](/powershell/module/Microsoft.Graph.Calendar/New-MgGroupEventInstanceExtension?view=graph-powershell-1.0)

 ## SYNTAX